Skip to Content

-Washington, DC—The National Gallery of Art has launched West to East, a new cross-country video series about contemporary artists whose work actively explores connections to their distinct communities and to the nation at large.
-Through interviews and extensive footage captured on location, the series will focus on artists working outside of well-known “art hubs.”
+Washington, DC—The National Gallery released today the second episode of our West to East video series.
+Mapping the Unknown tells the story of Houston-based artist Rick Lowe (b.
+1961) and Project Row Houses, his community arts project.
+This cross-country video series documents contemporary artists whose work explores connections to their local communities and to the nation at large.
+Through interviews and extensive footage captured on location, the series focuses on artists across the United States.

 Episode 1: Turtle Island

-In episode 1, Watt shares the story of Turtle Island and its connection to her work, family, and Native American history.
-Interwoven with Watt’s story is the story of Tomanowos, a sacred meteorite that shaped the geology and history of the Willamette Valley, where Watt lives and works.
+In the first episode of the series, Marie Watt (Seneca Nation of Indians/European descent, b.
+1967) talks about Turtle Island and its connection to her work, family, and Native American history.
+Interwoven with Watt’s story is the tale of Tomanowos, a sacred meteorite that shaped the geology and history of the Willamette Valley in Oregon, where Watt lives and works.
 The story of Tomanowos was nearly lost until the Confederated Tribes of Grand Ronde reclaimed it and restored it to prominence.
-This episode reminds us that Indigenous teachings, stories, and culture are vital guides in reshaping how we connect with places, one another, and the universe, and asserts histories that existed long before this land was known as the United States of America.
-Viewers will discover the ways that meteorites, steel, and blankets carry stories into the future.
+This episode reminds us that Indigenous teachings and culture are vital guides in reshaping how we connect with places, one another, and the universe, and it asserts histories that existed long before this land was known as the United States of America.
+Viewers discover the ways that meteorites, steel, and blankets carry stories into the future.

-West to East was produced by RAVA Films in partnership with the National Gallery of Art.
+West to East is produced by RAVA Films in partnership with the National Gallery of Art.

 Contact Information